remnrem/luna-doc/docs/ref/artifacts.md

 other datasets.
 That is, as usual, your mileage may vary...

 !!! hint
-    When comparing different individual or signals, the `ART_RMS` metric can be taken as an approximate guide to the relative extent of contamination.
+    When comparing different individuals or signals, the `ART_RMS` metric can be taken as an approximate guide to the relative extent of contamination.
 The actual _signatures_ (i.e. the R-peak sync'ed averaged EEG) can be viewed by looking at the `ART` variable, which is a channel by sample-point (`CH` x `SP`) metric.

 ## ALTER